-Recipe courtesy of Bungalow
+Recipe courtesy of Bungalow (now closed)

 Seemingly simple on the surface, cooking eggs is actually a skill that not that many people have mastered.
 There was once even an episode of MasterChef where contestants had to make a three-egg omelette, a sunny-side-up egg, a poached egg and a soft-boiled egg (season 3, episode 12, in case you’re wondering).